 The results of this year's operations for the District as a whole are reported in the statement of activities.
-The net position of the District's governmental activities increased \$638,811 and the net position of the business-type activities increased \$1,341,143 in comparison with the prior year.
+The net position of the District's governmental activities increased \$365,857 and the net position of the business-type activities increased \$1,719,946 in comparison with the prior year.

 The District's net position increased during the most recent fiscal year.
 The majority of the increase represents the extent to which ongoing program revenues exceeded the cost of operations and depreciation expense.
-Additionally the sale of land increased the governmental activities net position in the current fiscal year.